TimothyADavis/agnonthebeach/index.md

 - Jet-ISM interaction on (sub-)kpc scales (positive vs negative feedback)
 - AGN duty cycle

+<h2>Confirmed invited speakers</h2>

+- Thaisa Storchi-Bergmann (UFRGS)
+- Judith Croston (OU)
+- Dipanjan Mukherjee (IUCAA)
+- Raffaella Morganti (ASTRON)
+- Francoise Combes (LERMA)
+- Chris Harrison (Newcastle University)
+- Martin Bourne (Cambridge University)
+- Dominique Eckert (University of Geneva)

 <h2>Meeting Format</h2>

-The workshop will be hosted at the historic [Palazzo Santa Chiara](/rooms/Palazzo-Santa-Chiara/) in the centre of [Tropea](/rooms/Tropea/), with five days of scientific presentations and discussions.
-We aim to include long lunch breaks to allow you to relax, discuss, and explore the historic town and beautiful beaches with your colleagues.
+The workshop will be hosted at the historic [Palazzo Santa Chiara](/rooms/Palazzo-Santa-Chiara/) in the centre of [Tropea](/rooms/Tropea/), with four full days and one half-day of scientific presentations and discussions.
+We aim to include some long lunch breaks to allow you to relax, discuss, and explore the historic town and beautiful beaches with your colleagues.
+A broad range of [social activities](/socialprogram/)  will be also offered, including a welcome reception on Sunday 10th September, the social dinner on Tuesday 12th September, and a choice of half-day excursions (either by land or by sea) on Wednesday 13th September.

-The workshop is limited to 70 attendees to enable effective discussion.
+The workshop is limited to about 80 attendees to enable effective discussion.
 We aim to make the workshop a safe space for all, and as such the meeting will have a [Code of Conduct](/coc/).
 Registering for the meeting signifies that you agree to abide by this code of conduct, and accept the sanctions within it may apply if you break it.

-The organisers are monitering the ongoing situation surrounding coronavirus, and will update the website with further information on the requirements regarding this as the workshop comes nearer.
+The organisers are monitoring the ongoing situation surrounding coronavirus, and will update the website with further information on the requirements regarding this as the workshop comes nearer.

 <h2>Registration and Abstract submission</h2>

-Abstract submission will open in due course.
-If you are interested in recieving our announcements when this happens, please express interest via the button at the bottom of this page.
+Abstract submission is now open.
+Full registration will be opened shortly after the abstract submission deadline, which is <b>23:59 UT on March 20th, 2023</b>.
 Abstract reviews will be conducted in a double-blind fashion to avoid unconcious biases.

-The full registration page will be opened shortly after the abstract deadline.
+The regular registration fee is expected to be around <b>200 euros</b>, and we hope to be able to offer a reduced fee for students.

-Information on the conference fee will be provided soon on this website.<!-- of YYY euros. --> We anticipate that the registration fee will cover use of the Venue, a Welcome reception on Sunday, coffee breaks, the conference dinner, and a bus transfer to/from the Lamezia Terme airport.
+We anticipate that the registration fee will cover use of the venue, the costs of the welcome reception, coffee breaks, conference dinner, and the dedicated bus transfers to/from the Lamezia Terme airport.

-The majority of the scientific programme will be based on submitted abstracts and is expected to be announced in early June.
+The majority of the scientific programme will be based on submitted abstracts and is expected to be announced in early May.
+The expectation is that conference speakers will deliver their talks in person.
+Remote talks will be considered only under exceptional circumstances.

+Note that Tropea is a very popular tourist destination over the summer.
+We thus recommend thar interested participants plan their trip well in advance and reserve accomodation as soon as possible.
+A number of hotels in (or close to) the town centre offer special fares for workshop participants - full details can be found [here](/rooms/Tropea).

+<h2>Review Volume</h2>
+A special issue of the journal “Galaxies” focused on the topic of the workshop is now open for [submission](https://www.mdpi.com/journal/galaxies/special_issues/A034OQPK44).
+This Volume is intended to be an overview on the topic, collecting a small number of selected mini-reviews (of about 10 pages each).
+Attendees who would like to be selected for such a contribution are invited to contact the two co-editors of the Volume, Isabella Prandoni (isabella.prandoni@inaf.it) and Ilaria Ruffa (ruffai@cardiff.ac.uk).

+<h2>Important dates</h2>

+<li>January 20th, 2023 - Abstract submission opens</li>
+<li>March 20th, 2023 - Abstract submission deadline</li>
+<li>May 1st, 2023 - Program announcement, and registration opens</li>
+<li>September 11-15, 2023 - Meeting</li>

 <!-- <h2>Tweeting the Meeting</h2>